 In the Layer Controls, select “Default Background Maps” from the list of layers on the side of the tab.

 At the bottom of the Maps tab, move the Position slider to the z-level of 0.30 to move higher into the 3D display.
-You should now see that the map lines are drawn on the data displayed in the Main Display.
-However, the map lines are hard to see since they are the same color as the data.
+The map lines should now be visible on the data displayed in the Main Display.
+However, the map lines are indistinct since the lines are drawn in the same color as the data.

-In the Maps tab of the Layer Controls for Default Background Maps, change the map colors of “North & Central America”, “World Political Boundaries”, and “World Coastlines” to white.
-Do this by clicking on the colored square next to each of the map lines, selecting white, and hitting OK.
-The map lines should now be more clearly visible in the Main Display window.
+In the Maps tab of the Layer Controls for Default Background Maps, change the map colors of “North & Central America”, “World Political Boundaries”, and “World Coastlines” to white: For each map click on the colored square next to each of the map lines, select white, click OK.
+The map lines are now clearly visible in the Main Display window.

 Problem Sets

-The previous examples were intended to give you a general knowledge of how to load and display gridded data.
-The problem sets below are intended to introduce you to new topics related to the data, as well as challenge your knowledge of McIDAS-V. We recommend that you attempt to complete each problem set before looking at the solutions, which are provided below the problem set.
+The previous examples provide the general knowledge necessary to load and display gridded data.
+The problem sets below introduce new topics related to the data, as well as challenge your knowledge of McIDAS-V. It is recommend that you attempt to complete each problem set before reading the solutions, which are provided below the problem set.

-Using data from the <local path>/Data/Gridded/Grid-GFS-Intro.mcvz bundle, create a display of 2D Pressure with the 3D Color Shaded Image Over Topography display using the most recent time.
+Using data from the <local path>/Data/Gridded/Grid-GFS-Intro.mcvz bundle

+Using the most recent time, create a display of 2D Pressure with the 3D Color Shaded Image Over Topography.

-Overlay Absolute Vorticity as an isosurface using the most recent time.
-Then, remove the Absolute Vorticity layer and add a Color-Filled Contour Cross Section of Relative Humidity using the oldest time.
+Overlay an Absolute Vorticity isosurface using the most recent time.

+Remove the Absolute Vorticity layer and add a Relative Humidity Color-Filled Contour Cross Section using the oldest time.

+Use the bundle <local path>/Data/Gridded/Grid-Problem-Globe.mcvz to load the grids.

 Create a 3D globe display of jet stream winds and 2D surface temperature from grids for the first three times.

-Use the bundle <local path>/Data/Gridded/Grid-Problem-Globe.mcvz to load the grids.
-Create a movie of your display rotating and playing the loop.
+Create a movie of the animation, which includes display rotation.
 Note: This bundle is large, so it may take a minute to open the file.

+Use the grids in the bundle <local path>/Data/Gridded/Grid-Problem-Difference.mcvz or load real-time data grids.
+When using real-time data, do not use the 2009 time, but choose one time or both model runs.

 Create a display showing the difference between the 0Z and 6Z 2D Pressure Reduced to MSL @ msl field for 2009-05-29 00:00:00Z.

-Change the units to millibars and then change the range to match the new units.
+Change the units to millibars and change the range to match the new units.

 Save a JPG image of the difference.

-You may use bundle <local path>/Data/Gridded/Grid-Problem-Difference.mcvz or real-time data to load the grids.
-If you are using real-time data, do not use the 2009 time, but choose one individual time to use or both model runs.
+Use the grids in the bundle <local path>/Data/Gridded/Grid-Problem-Trajectories.mcvz or real-time data grids.

-Create a display of 2D trajectories colored by Relative Humidity overlaid on precipitable water.
-Use the bundle <local path>/Data/Gridded/Grid-Problem-Trajectories.mcvz or real-time data to load the grids.
-Only use the first 10 time steps included with the data for this problem.
+Use the first 10 time steps of the data, to create a display of 2D trajectories colored by Relative Humidity overlaid on precipitable water.

 Use the rectangle Trajectory Initial Area over the United States with an Initial Area Skip Factor of 2 to limit the number of trajectories drawn.

-Shorten the trajectories to only be two time steps in length, and set them at a thickness of 2.
+Shorten the number of time steps for the trajectories to two.

+Set the trajectory thickness to 2.

-Add a color scale to the Main Display to the display for relative humidity.
+Add a color scale for the relative humidity field to the Main Display.

+Add a Color-Shaded Plan View of Precipitable water @ Entire atmosphere

+Shade the colors

-Add a Color-Shaded Plan View of Precipitable water @ Entire atmosphere, shade the colors, change the colorbar to System > Gray Scale and set the transparency of the layer to 20%.
+Change the colorbar to System > Gray Scale and set the transparency of the layer to 20%.

 Problem Set #1 – Solution